-This is the only Pie Crust Recipe you’ll ever need!
+This is the only pie crust recipe you’ll ever need!
 Buttery, flaky, and foolproof, my easy homemade recipe is perfect every single time, thanks to a key secret ingredient.
-This recipe comes together quickly in the food processor, so you can have a perfect pie dough chilling in your refrigerator in a matter of minutes.
-Watch the how-to video for step-by-step instructions!
+No messy pastry cutter needed!
+Recipe includes a video tutorial.

 What You Need